 Heat's James Johnson: Officially out Wednesday

-Johnson (illness) has officially been ruled out for Wednesday's regular-season opener against the Magic, Anthony Chiang of the Miami Herald reports.
+Johnson (abdomen) participated in Tuesday's practice but has been ruled out for Wednesday's game against the Knicks, Ira Winderman of the South Florida Sun Sentinel reports.

-Johnson will be traveling with the Heat to Orlando, which provides some optimism that a return may not be too far off.
-Still, with Miami heading into a back-to-back to start the year, they'll keep Johnson out to limit his workload.
-There's also a decent chance Johnson is held out Thursday, though confirmation on that likely won't come until game day.
-With Justise Winslow (hamstring) also expected to sit out, the likes of Bam Adebayo and Kelly Olynyk should get big minutes in the frontcourt.
+Johnson has been at practice this last two days, but it looks like the Heat are not in any rush to throw Johnson back into a game.
+If Johnson continues to practice this week without any issues, he could make his 2018-19 debut against the Trail Blazers on Saturday.

 More News